MattBann/path-finding-visualiser/README.md

 Click 'Create Grid' to open a new window showing the grid:
  - Left click a tile to cycle its state between start point (blue), end point (green) or empty (white).
 If multiple tiles are marked as the start or end, only one will be used
- - Right click an empty tile to set it as a wall
+ - Right click an empty tile to set it as a wall.
+Drag with right click to set multiple tiles as walls

 The 'Clear Grid' button resets the grid after an algorithm is run, though doesn't change the start point, end point, or walls.